 But he also says, and this is where it gets to be really interesting, that God tests men, that they may see that they are animals.
 The only time that this seeing by them might occur is either after they are called or after they are resurrected and their mind is opened to God and His truth, and then they will be able to see they formerly lived no better off than an animal.

-I do not know whether you know it, but today, November 9th, is the anniversary of Kristallnacht, commonly called “the night of broken glass.”
-On the eighth of November 1938, Ernst Von Rath, a high German official, was shot by a German-born Polish youth.
+I do not know whether you know it, but today, November the 9th, is the anniversary of Kristallnacht, commonly called “the night of broken glass.”
+On the eighth of November, 1938, Ernst Von Rath, a high German official, was shot by a German-born Polish youth.
 Rath died on the tenth.
 In between, on the ninth, Adolph Hitler unleashed the SA against the defenseless Jews all over Germany.
-That night, Kristallnacht, the SA killed 91 people, they burned over 1,000 synagogues, they destroyed over 7,000 Jewish businesses, and when it was over the Nazi's made the Jewish people pay money for all the damages that the Nazi SA had done.
+That night, Kristallnacht, the SA killed 91 people, they burned over 1,000 synagogues, they destroyed over 7,000 Jewish businesses, and when it was over, the Nazi's made the Jewish people pay money for all the damages that the Nazi SA had done.
 It is now marked by the world as the beginning of the Holocaust.
 It grew out of Kristallnacht.

-To compound matters the Poles lied, saying that the Nazis did it.
+To compound matters, the Poles lied, saying that the Nazis did it.
 It was not discovered until years later who was really guilty of this.
-I am getting at something here.
-The Nazis were not the only ones who had turned into beasts.
+I am getting at something here: The Nazis were not the only ones who had turned into beasts.
 Others picked up the attitude and began to do this.
-So answer this for yourselves: were those people in either instance acting as those created in the image of God, or as beasts?
+So answer this for yourselves: Were those people in either instance acting as those created in the image of God, or as beasts?
 God tests men to see that they are but beasts.

-We are faced with a choice, at the end of this chapter I said that there is something really heavy—which way do we want to live?
+We are faced with a choice, at the end of this chapter.
+I said that there is something really heavy—which way do we want to live?
 Do we want to trust God’s handling of our life, or do we want to finish life as a beast?
 The choice is ours.